Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Charge Sharpening Transition

 Finally, note that the expectation value of an open 't Hooft string $T_{\hat{\gamma}_{A}}$ along subregion $A$ can be written as

 where ${p_{1}}$ and $p_{2}$ are the plaquettes at the endpoints of the dual lattice curve $\hat{\gamma}_{A}$.
-This expression is simply the (disconnected) spin–spin correlation function of the disordered clock model for a fixed realization of the quenched couplings $\bf{s}$.
+This is a (disconnected) spin–spin correlation function in the random phase clock model for a fixed realization of the disorder $\bf{s}$.
 It follows that

 where in the RHS $\langle\cdots\rangle$ now denotes a thermal average at fixed disorder and $[\cdots]$ denotes an average over the disorder ensemble.